Trading with Technical Analysis - A Beginners Guide

 Technical analysis is a method to forecast future prices of an asset by studying past price behaviour.
-The Technical Analyst believes that price charts contain all the significant and relevant data to make decisions.
+Technical analysts believes that price charts contain all the significant and relevant data to make decisions.
 The main idea behind it is that all the relevant information that could affect an asset is already factored in the price itself.

 Principles of Technical Analysis